ccamel/awesome-ccamel/README.md

 - [thomseddon/traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth) - Minimal forward authentication service that provides Google/OpenID oauth based login and authentication for the traefik reverse proxy
 - [tidwall/buntdb](https://github.com/tidwall/buntdb) - BuntDB is an embeddable, in-memory key/value database for Go with custom indexing and geospatial support
 - [timescale/prometheus-postgresql-adapter](https://github.com/timescale/prometheus-postgresql-adapter) - Use PostgreSQL as a remote storage database for Prometheus
-- [timescale/promscale](https://github.com/timescale/promscale) - Promscale is a unified metric and trace observability backend for Prometheus, Jaeger and OpenTelemetry built on PostgreSQL and TimescaleDB.
+- [timescale/promscale](https://github.com/timescale/promscale) - [DEPRECATED] Promscale is a unified metric and trace observability backend for Prometheus, Jaeger and OpenTelemetry built on PostgreSQL and TimescaleDB.
 - [timshannon/badgerhold](https://github.com/timshannon/badgerhold) - BadgerHold is an embeddable NoSQL store for querying Go types built on Badger
 - [timshannon/bolthold](https://github.com/timshannon/bolthold) - BoltHold is an embeddable NoSQL store for Go types built on BoltDB
 - [timtadh/data-structures](https://github.com/timtadh/data-structures) - Go datastructures.